powowbox/intlpnIonic/README.md

 ## Modification in this fork

 Add:
   - attribute close-button-icon: self explainatory, use the ionic css class name.
+Default is ion-ios-close-empty

 To install run
 ```